 It extends on the Water Sensitive Cities Index, and will additionally include:

-- A management action database, which will allow practitioners to specify management actions that enable water sensitivity
+- A management action database, which will allow practitioners to specify management actions that facilitate water sensitivity futures

-- A monitoring tool proving means for target-setting and ongoing evaluation, in relation to a region’s transition to water sensitive vision
+- A monitoring tool, providing means for target-setting and ongoing evaluation, in relation to a region’s transition to a water sensitive city

-Each of these components will progressively be developed and released to industry for testing (the WSC Index is currently in its limited-release beta testing phase).
-Upon completion, the different tools may be used together as a comprehensive suite, or individually as needed.
-Appropriate user interfaces will be designed for the tools, which will then be able to be accessed online as a part of the entire Transition Platform.
+Each of these components will progressively be developed and released to industry for testing.
+Upon completion, the different tools may be accessed online and used together as a comprehensive suite, or individually as needed.

 The Water Sensitive Cities Scenario Platform assists in creating and evaluating various concept designs and technology/policy solutions to address and promote water sensitive objectives and outcomes.
 It consists of a library of seperate but connected models that quantify the advantages of green infrastructure initiatives.
 It builds off the Water Sensitive Cities Modelling Toolkit, and is intended to support the development of water sensitive business cases.